drkstr101/datocms-microlab/README.md

 [![Deploy with Vercel](https://watheia.app/button)](https://watheia.app/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fvirtual-event-starter-kit&project-name=virtual-event-starter-kit&repository-name=virtual-event-starter-kit&demo-title=Virtual%20Event%20Starter%20Kit&demo-description=Jumpstart%20your%20virtual%20event%20and%20scale%20to%20any%20size%20with%20Next.js%20and%20Vercel.&demo-url=https%3A%2F%2Fwatheia.app%2F&demo-image=https%3A%2F%2Fwatheia.app%2Fdeploy.png&integration-ids=oac_I1h8Dm9Mf30VNb3xQ0hebYvS&external-id=%7B%22manifest%22%3A%20%22https%3A%2F%2Fraw.githubusercontent.com%2Fvercel%2Fvirtual-event-starter-kit%2Fmain%2Fdatocms.json%22%7D)

 You’ll be asked to install the [DatoCMS](https://www.datocms.com) integration.
-It lets you sign up or log in to DatoCMS and create a new DatoCMS project based on the data (speakers, zones, etc.) used in the demo.
+It lets you sign up or log in to DatoCMS and create a new DatoCMS project based on the data (projects, zones, etc.) used in the demo.

 ## Customize